ProjectLibertyLabs/social-app-template/README.md

 In order to run this project you need to...

 - Become a provider.
 To do so, visit the [Provider Dashboard](https://provider.frequency.xyz/)!
+  - **Note**: If you're using localhost for the Frequency provider, you can complete this step after the installation process.
 - [Get Docker](https://docs.docker.com/get-docker/)

 ### Setup